RajMahammadAli/Auto-Trade/README.md

 # Features of My website

--Modern Web Application: Utilizes cutting-edge web technologies to deliver a modern and responsive user experience.
+**Modern Web Application: Utilizes cutting-edge web technologies to deliver a modern and responsive user experience.
 Implements a sleek and intuitive design for seamless navigation.

 -Dynamic Product Management: Allows users to effortlessly manage product data with features like adding, updating, and deleting products.
 Provides an intuitive user interface for a smooth product management experience.